ralphqq/ph-earthquake-dashboard/README.md

 Once completed, this project will include:
 * Scrapy spider that collects current and historic earthquake information from Phivolcs DOST bulletins
 * Postgres database backend
-* Periodic tasks to run scraping jobs with Celery and Redis [to be implemented]
+* Periodic tasks to run scraping jobs with Celery and Redis
 * API endpoints to access stored earthquake data using Django REST [to be implemented]
 * Service deployed as multi-container Docker app [to be implemented]